Research in Smart Lighting: SLURP Scholars

 SLURP students will begin on or about June 1 and will participate in:

 - the annual NSF Site review for the center in Troy NY in early June.
-The research period extends to the middle or end of August depending on the research planned in 2014.
+The research period extends to the middle or end of August depending on the research planned during the year.

 - outreach activities including serving as teaching and lab assistants in support for UDesign, Summer Challenge, and Summer Pathways.